 - Support higher education funding reforms designed around basic principles that will improve outcomes including a focus on quality, equity of access, choice, transparency, evidence-based and fiscally responsible, and which continues the uncapped demand driven system with a fee contribution from students and allows for funding for sub-bachelor courses and non-university approved higher education providers.

-- Emphasise the critical role of an informed market, to ensure that students undertake courses that are needed in the labour market, and are aware of graduate employment outcomes.
+- Emphasise the critical role of an informed market, to ensure that students undertake courses that are needed in the labour market, and are aware of graduate employment outcomes and employer satisfaction.

 - Seek stronger and more connected industry representation on the higher education standards panel and other leadership groups in the system to ensure there is an industry voice in the setting of teaching and learning standards for higher education.

-- Participate with other higher education stakeholders in the implementation of a national strategy on Work Integrated Learning (WIL), including the opening up of more opportunities for work placements and internships with businesses.
+- Participate with other higher education stakeholders in the implementation of a national strategy on work-integrated learning, including the opening up of more opportunities for work placements and internships with businesses.